openvinotoolkit/openvino/src/plugins/intel_gna/docs/transformations.md

 -	Creating and connecting GNA primitives within libGNA from ngraph-based network

 These stages include:
--	Obtaining ngraph-based network from the CNNNetwork argument (if input is not ngraph-based, proceed to CNNNetwork passes stage)
+-	Obtain ngraph-based network from the CNNNetwork argument (if input is not ngraph-based, proceed to CNNNetwork passes stage)
 -	Pass ngraph-based network through ngraph-based transformations.
 -	Convert ngraph-based network to CNNNetwork-based
 -	Pass network through CNNNetwork-based transformations.